 iOS 10 contains many new features which include open API for Siri, redesigned widgets, updated notification center, improved 3D touch functionality on home screen with widgets support, new plugin capability for developers for iMessage, Maps, and Phone apps, a new Home app for HomeKit, redesigned Music, Health, and News apps and Control Center, improved Quick Type keyboard, face recognition and contextual search in Photos, and much more. iOS 10 also has a new rounder design, large and bold typography and big color buttons.
 Check out our detailed coverage of iOS 10 features.

-tvOS 10 contains new dark mode, single sign on support for cable TV network apps, redesigned Apple Music and Photos apps, smarter Siri search, HomeKit support and more.
+tvOS 10 contains a new dark mode, single sign on support for cable TV network apps, redesigned Apple Music and Photos apps, smarter Siri search, HomeKit support and more.

 iOS 10 and tvOS 10 are expected to release this fall to general public, which should be as soon as next month.